ytyeoh/vitrual_run/README.md

 ## Summmary
 Any app as long as can track step/walking/running like
-  • Nike apps - David Tan research
+  - Nike apps
-  • Zoom Run - David Chen research
+  - Zoom Run
-  • Garmin apps - anyone can do research ?
+  - Garmin apps
-  • Strava - anyone can do research ?
-  • Relive - anyone can do research ?
+  - Strava
+  - Relive
+### suggested flow
+1. Since no need payment just need a page to register.
+2. Use app to run and screen shot result
+3. submit print screen for checking

+### Challenge
+1. Need a lot of man power cross check, unless got system like python to read image result.
+2. Update data and checking via human after submission.
+3.